railt/railt/README.md

     <a href="https://raw.githubusercontent.com/railt/railt/master/LICENSE"><img src="https://poser.pugx.org/railt/railt/license" alt="License MIT"></a>
 </p>

-> Not ready for real world usage yet :bomb: :scream:

 ## Introduction

 This is a pure PHP realization of the **GraphQL** protocol based on the